PollingInc/polling-sdk-unity/README.md

 # Polling.com Unity SDK Wrapper

+> [!WARNING]
+> This SDK is currently available only for Android usage (iOS is still being planned).
+> You also can't test it directly in Unity Editor as it is native Android.
+In order to test it, you have to build your project and run it into a mobile device.

 ## Introduction

 Polling.com Unity SDK Wrapper is a C# wrapper for the [Poling.com Java SDK](https://github.com/PollingInc/polling-sdk)